zjyl1994/blog/content/post/Introducing_KaiAuth/index.md

 ![KaiAuth logo](https://blog.zjyl1994.com/post/introducing_kaiauth/logo.png)

-I am not a native speaker of English, so my English is very bad.
-I hope you can forgive me for bad grammar or spelling mistakes.
+I'm not a native speaker of English so there will be some mistakes in my sayings.

 <!--more-->